Barney Smith's Toilet Seat Art Museum

 But Barney liked the idea, and eventually began making art on toilet seat lids in his garage -- the same garage that is now the Toilet Seat Art Museum.
 "It became a Museum when they put me on the local TV stations," he said.
 "August of 1992.
 I said, 'Well, the cat's out of the bag now.'
 I got me a guest book and swung open the doors."

 Barney is well into his nineties -- he was born May 25, 1921 -- and is still a toilet seat art-making machine.
-"I'm working day and night on toilet seats," he said, with his lid total up to 1,069 when we spoke with him (yes, we know this number keeps climbing!).
+"I'm working day and night on toilet seats," he said, with his lid total up to 1,150 by late 2014 (Yes, we know this number keeps climbing!).
 Barney often labors until the early hours of the morning.
 "I can't even eat when I'm hungry or sleep when I'm sleepy when I'm working on toilet seats."

 A Pilgrimage to Barney's Garage

-Once inside the garage, Barney likes to show visitors a video of his media highlights, then lead them through the lids -- an enthusiastic, friendly tour guide.
+Once inside the garage, Barney likes to show visitors a vintage VHS tape of his media highlights, then lead them through the lids -- an enthusiastic, friendly tour guide.
 There are toilet seats for JFK, and the Corn Palace, and Barney's appearance on Montel Williams.

 One lid is coated with volcanic ash from Mount St. Helens, another frames a marijuana leaf (the lid is signed by San Antonio's police chief), a third is mounted with handles from an old coffin that Barney dug up in his back yard.